GodXuxilie/RobustSSL_Benchmark/README.md

 <!-- we cloned the pre-training code of  You can follow the script in their corresponding ```readme.md``` to conduct robust pre-training. -->

 ## Fine-Tuning Methods
-We consider three finetuning modes:
+We consider three fine-tuning modes:
-- Standard linear finetuning (**SLF**): only standardly fine-tuning the classifier.
+- Standard linear fine-tuning (**SLF**): only standardly fine-tuning the classifier.
-- Adversarial linear finetuning (**ALF**): only adversarially fine-tuning the classifier.
+- Adversarial linear fine-tuning (**ALF**): only adversarially fine-tuning the classifier.
-- Adversarial full finetuning (**AFF**): adversarially fine-tuning both the encoder and the classifier.
+- Adversarial full fine-tuning (**AFF**): adversarially fine-tuning both the encoder and the classifier.

 We provide two kinds of fine-tuning methods:
 - Vanilla: You need to specify the hyper-parameters such as the learning rate and the batch size in the function ```setup_hyperparameter(args, mode)``` of the file ```utils.py```.